so-wise/so-fronts/README.md

 ├── LICENSE
 ├── Makefile             <- Makefile with commands like `make env` or `make ` ├── README.md            <- The top-level README for developers using this project.
-├── main.py              <- The top-level README for developers using this project.
+├── main.py              <- The main python script to run.
 |
 ├── figures              <- .png images with non-enumerated names.
 │
 ├── requirements         <- Directory containing the requirement files.
 │
-├── setup.py             <- makes project pip installable (pip install -e .) so src can be imported
+├── setup.py             <- makes project pip installable (pip install -e .) so src can be imported from jupyter notebooks etc.
 |
 ├── src                  <- Source code for use in this project.
 |   |